 As always, I strongly suggest checking out the official CPA PERT resource centre for your provincial body.
 It will contain the most up-to-date information for you.

 What Position Did I Get These Experiences In?

-Before we begin, I want to highlight the fact that I got these experiences while I was working in the Accounts Payable department (began as AP Clerk, then promoted to Senior AP clerk) for a software company.
-Many CPA candidates think that you must work in a traditional accounting role (e.g., Junior Accountant, Corporate Accountant, Accounting Clerk) in order to gain CPA PERT-qualified experiences.
+Before we begin, I want to highlight that I got these experiences while I was working in the Accounts Payable department (began as AP Clerk, then promoted to Senior AP clerk) for a software company.
+Many CPA candidates think that you must work in a traditional accounting role (e.g., Junior Accountant, Corporate Accountant, Accounting Clerk) to gain CPA PERT-qualified experiences.
 This is a myth as proven by my experience.
 However, being in AP for the entire time will most likely not get you all of the required experiences for CPA PERT.
 Therefore, you can start in a role like AP or AR and plan your next move accordingly (e.g., move to an accounting role within the same company or look for an opportunity elsewhere).